Duchal follows the Scottish Curriculum for Excellence which aims to provide a coherent, flexible and enriched curriculum from 3 to 18.

 Everywhere you look in Duchal you find the foundations for learning.
 Through active, creative or experimental play, holistic learning aided by year group integration, relationships and socialisation, learning is delivered in the most exciting, inspirational, fun and safe atmosphere you can imagine.

 First Year (Red Teddy Year)

 In the initial year, value is placed on developing the building blocks for successful learners, self-respect, confidence, manners and social skills.
 Much of the curriculum, taught as a whole school activity, is delivered in the form of projects.
 A theme is chosen per term and all the work built around it.
 Past projects have included transport, people who help us, pets, space and farming.

-French, taught by a specialist teacher, starts for first year children in October.
-The French course includes learning about colours, numbers, clothes and food, as well as French songs and rhymes.
+French, taught by a specialist teacher, includes learning about colours, numbers, clothes and food, as well as French songs and rhymes.

 Second Year (Pre-School - Blue Teddy Year)

 Children in their pre-school year spend time each day in groups of about six, involved in more formal activities to prepare them for school entrance.
 The smaller groups enable all pre-school work to be tailored to each child's ability level, thus providing an individual challenge and love for learning.
 Within these small groups, the children build their confidence and assimilate many of the vital skills required at the next stage of their education and development

 - Teaching them to sit and work as part of a group.

 - Pre-reading consists of exercises in language, for skills in observation and discrimination and for the ability to see connections between things, e.g. tree - leaf or dog - puppy.
 They are also introduced to the eye movements necessary for reading (it does not come naturally!)
 Having completed the preparatory work they work through their own copy of pre-reading workbooks.